 This involves manipulating the shape of the plant – This includes LST, ScrOG, Super Cropping & mainlining.

 HST (High Stress Training)

 HST is trimming or removing parts of the plant – This includes Topping, FIMing, Manifolding & Defoliation.

 The aim of this method is to either speed up the grow so that a plant finishes faster or lengthening it to get bigger yields – This includes 12/12 light cycles from seed & Sea of Green.

-Water your cannabis plants correctly
+Step 7: Water your cannabis plants correctly

-Along with sunlight watering your plants is the most important aspect to growing healthy cannabis plants.
+Along with lighting, watering your plants is the most important aspect to growing healthy cannabis plants.
 It isn’t difficult to water your plants, however give them too much or too little and the results will affect their health.
 It is very important that you know how to both water your plants correctly and how to spot the signs of underwatering or overwatering.
 Spotting these signs early could save your grow.

-Use cannabis nutrients to improve yields
+Step 8: Use cannabis nutrients to improve yields